lammps/lammps/doc/src/reset_mol_ids.rst

 has lost molecules, e.g. via the :doc:`fix evaporate <fix_evaporate>`
 command.

+The *offset* keyword can be used to change the range of new molecule IDs assigned.
+If *Noffset* = 0 (the default) and the specified group is *all*, then new molecule IDs will be from 1 to N.  If *Noffset* = 0 and the group is not all, then new molecule IDs will be from M+1 to M+N, where M is the largest molecule ID for any atom not in the group.
+This insures new molecule IDs do not collide with existing molecule IDs that are not changed by this command.

+If *Noffset* is set to a value greater than 0, then new molecule IDs will be from Noffset+1 to Noffset+N.  If the group is not all, it is up to you to insure the choice of *Noffset* does not produce collisions between existing and new molecule IDs.

 .. note::

    The same as explained for the :doc:`compute fragment/atom